 The Catholic funeral rite is divided into several events and rituals that help to guide our mourning process.
 Each of these stations serves a particular purpose in honoring the dead and serving the living.
 Most Catholic funerals use all three of these rituals.
 For more information, please see visit this online resource from the U.S. Conference of Catholic Bishops.

 A Note from the Catholic Cemeteries of the Archdiocese of Washington

 Jesus Christ, who has accompanied you and your loved one in life, will walk with you in your path of sorrow.
 The Church, too, desires to accompany you in this time of loss.
 Bereavement support groups provide an excellent opportunity for mourners to share their feelings and experiences in a caring, non-judgmental, confidential setting.
-Check with your parish about bereavement support groups or visit the Catholic Cemeteries of the Archdiocese of Washington Bereavement page for resources.
+Check with your parish about bereavement support groups or visit Catholic Cemeteries of the Archdiocese of Washington’s website for resources.